Turns out the start to my hike has been a little complicated. #whatrules

 THEN, photos for you all while no doubt eating the best meal of my life!

-Sorry for the lack of photos – some are on facebook (internetfail)
+Sorry for the lack of photos – some are on facebook (internetfail) and the rest drowned in the ocean (see next post).

 Track my progress here!